Why Angel Investment Matters for Women-Led Startups

 - Scalability: Can the business grow rapidly and generate high returns?

-Successful Women-Led Startups Funded by Angel Investors
+Examples of Successful Women-Led Startups Funded by Angels

 - Rent the Runway: Early-stage funding from angels helped scale the fashion rental platform.